 - Automatic “furling” tail fin directs the turbine out wind above 15m/s for gale protection.

-- Low wind speed start up maximises power generation in low winds.
+- Low wind speed start-up maximizes power generation in low winds.

 - Provides a D.C. power supply to charge 12 or 24 V battery banks.

-- Ideally mounted on the Rutland Land Tower and Rigging Kit – see product catalogue.
+- Ideally mounted on the Rutland Land Tower and Rigging Kit – see the product catalog.